 The importance of physicians from other countries is amplified as a result of growing nationwide health workforce shortages.
-The Health Resources and Services Administration (HRSA) estimates that in 2019 the U.S. had a shortage of 13,758 primary care physicians and 6,100 psychiatrists; other specialties also are experiencing current shortages that are not measured by HRSA.
-The AAMC projects the overall physician shortage will grow to a total of between 37,800-124,000 physicians by 2034, including shortages of primary care physicians between 17,800-48,000 and between 21,000-77,100 across non-primary care specialty physicians.
+The Health Resources and Services Administration (HRSA) estimates that in June 2022 the U.S. had a shortage of 16,477 primary care physicians and 7,632 mental health providers; other specialties also are experiencing current shortages that are not measured by HRSA.
+The AAMC projects the overall physician shortage will grow to a total of between 37,800-124,000 physicians by 2034, including shortages of primary care physicians between 17,800-48,000 and a deficit of between 21,000-77,100 physicians across non-primary care specialties.
 AAMC's workforce projections assume steady levels of physician immigration-significant reductions of physicians from other countries would drive up these projected shortages.

-The academic medicine community has responded to consistent shortage projections and, since 2002, the number of first-year students in medical schools has grown by nearly 35% as schools expanded class sizes and 30 new schools opened;2 currently, there are six additional medical schools that have applied to be considered for accreditation.3 While U.S. medical schools continue to increase enrollment, medical school enrollment without commensurate increases in graduate medical education (GME) residency positions has no effect on the size of the workforce because GME training is required for licensure and medical practice in all states (and is critical to ensuring patient safety and quality of care).
+The academic medicine community has responded to consistent shortage projections and, since 2002, the number of first-year students in medical schools has grown by nearly 35% as schools expanded class sizes and 30 new schools opened; currently, there are six additional medical schools that have applied to be considered for accreditation.
+While U.S. medical schools continue to increase enrollment, medical school enrollment without commensurate increases in graduate medical education (GME) residency positions has no effect on the size of the workforce because GME training is required for licensure and medical practice in all states (and is critical to ensuring patient safety and quality of care).
 The entrance of physicians from other countries is also limited by the number of overall GME positions available.
 The AAMC supports the Resident Physician Shortage Reduction Act of 2021 (H.R.
-225, S. 834) to add 14,000 Medicare-supported GME positions over seven years.
+2256, S. 834) to add 14,000 Medicare-supported GME positions over seven years.
 To partially address this need, the AAMC was pleased to see the end of the nearly 25-year freeze on Medicare funding for GME with the Consolidated Appropriations Act, 2021 (P.L.
-116-260), which will add 1,000 new Medicare-supported GME positions, as well as the proposed increase of 4,000 new Medicare-supported GME positions in the House-passed Build Back Better Act (H.R.
-5376).
+116-260), which will add 1,000 new Medicare-supported GME positions.

 Physicians from other countries are not displacing graduates of U.S. medical schools.
-According to the National Residency Matching Program (NRMP), in 2021, 92.8% (19,866) of seniors from U.S. MD schools matched to residency programs.4 After the NRMP Supplemental Offer and Acceptance Program (SOAP), only 552 U.S. MD seniors were left without a position in 2020.
+According to the National Residency Matching Program (NRMP), in 2021, 92.8% (19,866) of seniors from